Skip to main content

 Schools that are considering membership may join the New School Services program.
 This program provides access to most CAIS events, data, and networking opportunities, as well as support from CAIS staff.

-To inquire about becoming a member school or joining the New School Services program, please contact the Director of Member Engagement.
+To inquire about becoming a member school or joining the New School Services program, please contact the Director of Member Engagement to get more information.

 Membership Requirements